Call for Papers — Open Sessions

 Library and Research Services for Parliaments Section

-The IFLA Library and Research Services for Parliaments Section is pleased to invite proposals for short, engaging and inspiring presentations for a knowledge sharing, interactive open session in Kuala Lumpur, 2018.
+The IFLA Library and Research Services for Parliaments Section is pleased to invite proposals for short, engaging and inspiring presentations for a knowledge sharing, interactive open session in Athens, 2019.

 Aim and scope

 The purpose of the session is to share practical experience so that participants can learn from examples of successful projects and initiatives within parliamentary libraries and research services.
-We invite you to share your experience of how you transformed your service to respond to new demands or changing expectations.
+We invite you to share your experience of how you have developed new products and services, or adapted existing ones, in response to new demands or changing expectations.

 Topics could include:

-- innovation in practice, from idea to implementation – how to capture ideas, change processes, engage customers and keep up with advances in technology
+- innovation in practice – how to capture ideas, change processes, engage customers and keep up with advances in technology

 - an abstract outlining your project